 A few years before moving to Panama I bought a house on a private 500-acre lake in East Texas.
-It had been my dream to have a lake house so I could escape the concrete jungle of Dallas, Texas.
-I really thought I’d be at that lake house forever.
+My dream was to have a lake house to escape the concrete jungle of Dallas, Texas.
+I thought I’d be at that lake house forever.
 But summers in Texas can be a brutal 115 degrees, and winters, complete with ice storms, can get down in the 20s.
 A very high utility bill every month was the norm.

 So, when I decided to move away from the United States, my number ONE criterion was to find a place where I could live where I’d never need an air conditioner or heater again.
 Beautiful scenery would be a plus.